lolmaus/ember-element-query/README.md

 There are three types of attributes, all of them are applied at once:

-* `at-<size>` is applied with elements current size.
+* `at-<size>` attribute is applied with element's current size.

-    For example, an element with width of `764px` will receive attribute `at-m`.
+    For example, an element with width of `764px` will receive an  `at-m` attribute.

-* `from-<size>` are applied with element's current size and all smaller sizes.
+* `from-<size>` attributes are applied with element's current size and all smaller sizes.

     For example, an element with width of `764px` will receive attributes `from-xxs`, `from-xs`, `from-s` and `from-m`.

-* `to-<size>` are applied with element's current size and all larger sizes.
+* `to-<size>` attributes are applied with element's current size and all larger sizes.

     For example, an element with width of `764px` will receive attributes `to-m`, `to-l`, `to-xxl` and `to-xxxl`.

+Don't feel confused!
+This is very simple:

+* When you want say "when my element is of *size M*", use the `at-m` attribute.
+* When you want say "when my element is of *size M or larger*", use the `from-m` attribute.
+* When you want say "when my element is of *size M or small*", use the `to-m` attribute.

 ### Using attributes in CSS

-They can be used in CSS like this:
+In order to do responsive CSS transformations, use attributes like this:

 ```css
 .foo[at-xxs] {